ankane/kms_encrypted/guides/Amazon.md

 end
 ```

-Use [Easy Rotation](Easy-Rotation.md) if you want to manually switch keys.
+Use [easy rotation](Easy-Rotation.md) if you want to manually switch keys.

 ## IAM Permissions